spcl/knowledge-graph-of-thoughts/README.md

 </p>

 - The [Controller](kgot/controller/README.md) component offers fine-grained control over the customizable parameters in the KGoT pipeline and orchestrates the KG-based reasoning procedure.
 - The [Graph Store](kgot/knowledge_graph/README.md) component provides a modular interface for supporting various *Knowledge Graph Backends*.
-We initially support Neo4j, NetworkX and SPARQL.
+We initially support Neo4j, NetworkX and RDF4J.
 - The [Integrated Tools](kgot/tools/README.md) component allows for flexible and extensible *Tool Usage* and enables the multi-modal reasoning capabilities of the framework.

 ## Setup Guide